zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 ### Schema

 The most significant difference between Drizzle and Prisma lies in how schema is defined.
 Drizzle is all TypeScript.
-You know how to write a schema if you know TypeScript.
+If you know typescript, you'd know how to work with Drizzle.
 Nothing else is needed.
 Its schema builder API lets you describe every aspect of your tables, relationships, and constraints.
 Here's what the schema looks like for our API:

 ```ts title='/db/schema.ts'